syncfusion-content/uwp-docs/uwp/Pdf-Viewer/Concepts-and-Features/Bookmark-navigation.md

 ---
 layout: post
-title: Bookmark navigation in UWP Pdf Viewer control | Syncfusion
+title: Bookmark navigation in UWP PDF Viewer control | Syncfusion
-description: Learn here all about Bookmark navigation support in Syncfusion UWP Pdf Viewer (SfPdfViewer) control and more.
+description: Learn here all about Bookmark navigation support in Syncfusion UWP PDF Viewer (SfPdfViewer) control and more.
 platform: UWP
 control: SfPdfViewerControl
 documentation: ug
 ---

-# Bookmark navigation in UWP Pdf Viewer (SfPdfViewer)
+# Bookmark navigation in UWP PDF Viewer (SfPdfViewer)

 PDF Viewer allows users to navigate to the bookmarks present in the loaded PDF document.